jpmessaging/OutlookTrace/Readme.md

 [Download](https://github.com/jpmessaging/OutlookTrace/releases/download/v2020-08-25/OutlookTrace.psm1)

 ## How to use
-1. Download OutlookTrace.psm1 and unblock the file.

-    1. Right-click the psm1 file and click [Property].
-    2. In the [General] tab, if you see "This file came from another computer and might be blocked to help protect this computer]", check [Unblock].

-2. Place OutlookTrace.psm1 on the target machine.
+1. Download OutlookTrace.psm1 and place it on the target machine.
+2. Start cmd as administrator.
-3. Start PowerShell as administrator.
+3. Start PowerShell as follow.

-    Run Get-ExecutionPolicy and if it's not RemoteSigned, set it RemoteSigned as follows.

     ```PowerShell
-    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
+    powershell -ExecutionPolicy Bypass
     ```

 4. Import OutlookTrace.psm1